 In Nigeria, sawmill size is distributed between small: medium: large scale in the percentile proportion (81%: 13%: 6%) respectively (RMRDC, 2003).
-As a result of this very high variations, the scope of this study is limited to hazards and safe work attitudes of millers in the largest proportion (small scale sawmills) that represents the sawmill distribution in Nigeria.
-The objectives of this paper therefore include: (a) The assessment of the hazards inherent in sawmill industry in Nigeria, (b) Identification of the most prevalent sawmilling injuries among sawmills operators in Nigeria and the causes of those injuries, (c) Recommendation of ways of managing of these identified hazards.
+As a result of this very high variations, the scope of this study is limited to hazards and safe work attitudes of mill operators of the small scale sawmills which represents the largest portion among the sawmill distribution in Nigeria.
+The objectives of this paper therefore include: 1) The assessment of the hazards inherent in sawmill industry in Nigeria, 2) Identification of the most prevalent working injuries among sawmills operators in Nigeria and the causes of those injuries, 3) Recommendation on ways of avoiding these identified hazards.